 Prague Travel Guide

-Welcoming about six million tourists every year, the City of a Hundred Spires is like something out of a Gothic fairytale, with enough history and magic to bewitch visitors from all walks of life:
+Welcoming about six million tourists every year, the City of a Hundred Spires is like something out of a Gothic fairy-tale, with enough history and magic to bewitch visitors from all walks of life:

-Prague has come alive and undergone a modern renaissance as one of Europe's most desirable destinations, with its cobblestone streets and spires giving the whole city the feel of an outdoor museum.
-Thankfully, Prague's old town (Stare Mesto) was virtually undamaged during both world wars, allowing the old city to show off a cross-section of centuries-old architecture unseen even in Europe's most famous capitals.
+Prague has come alive and undergone a modern renaissance as one of Europe's most desirable destinations, with its cobblestone streets and lofty spires giving the whole city the feel of an outdoor museum.
+Thankfully, Prague's Old Town (Stare Mesto) was virtually undamaged during both world wars, allowing the old city to show off a cross-section of centuries-old architecture unseen even in Europe's most famous capitals.
 Complementing this buffet of well-preserved history, Prague boasts a feisty nightlife which attracts young revellers from all over the continent, and a trendy assortment of new galleries, clubs, restaurants, cafes and shops.
 Prague is therefore a great combination of traditional charm and vibrant, trend-setting youth.

 Best time to visit Prague